 - Disinfect Tools - Clean all tools that may have come in contact with infected soil and make it a habit to regularly clean and disinfect your garden tools.

 - Rotate Your Crops - Since the pathogen can persist in the soil for years, you will have to find another area to plant your tomatoes.
-A 5 to 7 year rotation is recommended, but that does not guarantee the pathogen will be entirely gone.
+A five to seven year rotation is recommended, but even that does not guarantee the pathogen will be entirely gone.